CZX123/hc-garden/README.md

 ### Medium Priority

 #### History Screen
-- Update to new design as suggested by Dr Chia
+- Update to new design

 #### About Screen
 - Update to whatever new design suggested